 You don’t want to waste money by dining out, but you want to have some fun and live a little while you’re saving for vacation.
 “Get together with friends for a cooking dinner party instead of going out,” Templin said.
 “Rotate among friends weekly.”

 Small change can quickly turn into big vacation savings.
-"Take all the change you generate every single day, both bills and coins from purchases, and put it in a jar or basket," said Stephen Lesavich, PhD, JD and co-author of "The Plastic Effect: How Urban Legends Influence the Use and Misuse of Credit Cards."
-"This will allow you to save money every single day."
+“Take all the change you generate every single day, both bills and coins from purchases, and put it in a jar or basket,” said Stephen Lesavich, Ph.D., J.D. and coauthor of “The Plastic Effect: How Urban Legends Influence the Use and Misuse of Credit Cards.”
+“This will allow you to save money every single day,” Lesavich said.

-The best travel-themed credit cards incorporate big bonuses that quickly allow users to earn enough miles or points to fly virtually for free.
-GOBankingRates.com compiled a list that lets readers see the best travel rewards credit cards.
+The best travel rewards credit cards incorporate big bonuses that quickly allow you to earn enough miles or points.
+Once you’ve collected enough points you can travel the world practically for free.

 Cash-back cards can be as good as those that award airline miles for travelers.
 By accumulating cash back, and not touching what you’ve earned, you automatically build a travel savings account that you can use on vacation.